 The mission of the Indiana Center for Prevention of Youth Abuse & Suicide is clear - to prevent youth abuse and save lives.
 Our team is dedicated to creating awareness that 95% of abuse is preventable and providing critical resources necessary to give hope to those who have lost their way.
 We will work with our communities to make sure that evidence-based curriculum is in place, so both youth and adults, can be empowered to protect, prevent, and create a personal mission to end abuse, once and for all.

-Our team may be small by number, but the difference we make is huge.
-Every person on our staff has made the mission to prevent abuse and suicide in our communities’ youth - personal.
-We know education is the key and by empowering both youth and adults, we can work towards a day when there is NO MORE abuse.
+Our team may be small, but the difference we make is huge.
+Each of us has made it our personal mission to prevent abuse and suicide among our youth.
+We believe education is the key, and by empowering both young people and adults, we are working toward a future where abuse no longer exists.

 Lead Education Specialist